Loading...

 Summarized thinking

 With extended thinking enabled, the Messages API for Claude 4 models returns a summary of Claude's full thinking process.
 Summarized thinking provides the full intelligence benefits of extended thinking, while preventing misuse.
-This is the default behavior when the display field on the thinking configuration is unset or set to "summarized".
+This is the default behavior on Claude 4 models when the display field on the thinking configuration is unset or set to "summarized".
+On Claude Opus 4.7 and Claude Mythos Preview, display defaults to "omitted" instead, so you must set display: "summarized" explicitly to receive summarized thinking.

 Here are some important considerations for summarized thinking: